marina-ciuperca/GasOptimisationFoundry/README.md

 SR 2750771 - addHistory function changed to private.
 SR 2613088 - refactor whiteTransfer function to use assembly.
 SR 2553498 - remove unused isOddWhitelistUser
+SR 2508097 - refactor updatePayment function to use assembly.
 ````